Breast reduction surgery is usually done under general anesthesia, either in a hospital or outpatient surgical facility.

 After the procedure

-You'll need to limit physical activity for two to four weeks while the breasts heal.
-Your surgeon also may recommend avoiding underwire bras for a month after surgery.
+- You'll need to limit physical activity for two to four weeks while the breasts heal

 Scarring usually fades over time.
 You will need a follow-up visit with your surgeon to remove stitches and check your recovery.

 - AskMayoExpert.
-What does surgical breast reduction involve and why is it done?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Breast reduction.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.